PraveenSubramani88/DATA_SCIENCE_PROJECTS/Agent_HuggingFace/README.md

-Here's a `README.md` file that documents the environment setup process for your project, assuming the project is located at `C:\_BigDataCourses\_Projects\Agents_HuggingFace`.
+Here's your updated `README.md` file with the step for installing **Jupyter** using `conda install jupyter` included under setup instructions:

 ---

 # Agents HuggingFace Project